-H.248 signalling may be either binary (H.248 Annex A syntax, but using PER for encoding) or text (H.248 Annex B) based.
+H.248 signalling may be either binary (H.248 Annex A) or text (H.248 Annex B) based.
 The default is binary encoding.
 The presence of the isText field shall be used to indicate that H.248 Annex B encoding has been used for the H.248 descriptors in the StimulusControl structure.
 Annex L Endpoints may support only one form of encoding, and shall use the same form of encoding for all Annex L signalling to a Feature Server.
 Annex L Feature Servers should support both forms of encoding; communication from a Feature Server to an endpoint shall use only the form for which the endpoint has indicated support.